-Dep ar intent of Computer Science and Engineering Experiment-4 Create a simple visual bean with a area filled with a color.
+Experiment-4 Create a simple visual bean with a area filled with a color.
 The shape of the area depends on the property shape.
-If it is set to true then the shape of the area is Square and it is Circle, if it is false.
-The color of the area should be abarged dynamically for false.
+If it is set to true then the shape of the area is Square and it is Circle, if it is Zapermient i false.
 The color of the area should be changed dynamically for every mouse click.
-Experiment-5 Create an XML document that contains 10 users information.
-Write a Java Program, which takes User Id as input and returns the user details by taking the user information from XML document using DOM parser or SAX parser.
-Experiment-6 Develop and demonstrate PHP Script for the following problems: a) Write a PHP Script to find out the Sum of the Individual Digits. b) Write a PHP Script to check whether the given number is Palindrome or not Experiment-7 Implement the following in CSS a) Implementation of 'get' and 'post' methods. b) Implementation in colors, boarder padding. c) Implementation button frames tables, navigation bars.
-Experiment-8 Implement the web applications with Database using a) PHP, b) Servlets and c) JSP.
-Experiment-9 Write a program to design a simple calculator using a) JavaScript b) PHP c) Servlet and d) JSP.
-Experiment-10 Create registration and login forms with validations using Jscript query.
-Experiment-11 Jscript to retrieve student information from student database using databaseconnectivity.
-Experiment-12 Implement the following in React JSa) Using React Js creating constructs data elements.b) Using React Js implementations DoM.
-Experiment-13 Implement the following in Angular JS a) Angular Js data binding. b) Angular JS directives and Events. c) Using angular Js fetching data from MySQL.
-Experiment-14 Develop and demonstrate Invoking data using Jscript from Mongo DB Experiment-15 Create an Online fee payment form using JSCript and MangoDB.
+Create an XML document that contains 10 users information.
+T Write a Java Program, which takes User Id as input and Experiment-5 returns the user details by taking the user information from XML document using DOM parser or SAX parser.
+Develop and demonstrate PHP Script for the following problems: a) Write a PHP Script to find out the Sum of the Individual Experiment-6 Digits. b)Write a PHP Script to check whether the given number is Palindrome or not Implement the following in CSS a) Implementation of 'get' and 'post' methods.
+Experiment-7 b) Implementation in colors, boarder padding. c) Implementation button frames tables, navigation bars.
+Implement the web applications with Database using T a) PHP, Experiment-8 b) Servlets and c) JSP.
+Write a program to design a simple calculator using a) JavaScript Experiment-9 b) PHP c) Servlet and d) JSP.
+Exposiment 10 Create registration and login forms with validations using Jscript Experiment-10 query.
+Evnoniment 11 Jscript to retrieve student information from student database Experiment-11 using databaseconnectivity.
+Implement the following in React JS Experiment-12 a) Using React Js creating constructs data elements. b) Using React Js implementations DoM.
+Implement the following in Angular JS Experiment-13 a) Angular Js data binding.
+Experiment-13 b) Angular JS directives and Events. c) Using angular Js fetching data from MySQL.
+Experiment-14 Develop and demonstrate Invoking data using Jscript from Mongo Experiment-14 DB Experiment-15 Create an Online fee payment form using JSCript and MangoDB.